 For the city, re-engineering was a by-product of moving ahead so quickly.
 After the success of the pilot project, the GIS project was funded and it allowed for further development and training.
 Therefore, we slowed development down and focused on training.

 Fundamentally, the creation of shapefiles and datasets is analogous between ArcView 3 and ArcGIS.
 However, the added dimension of the geodatabase and geometric networks creates a significant learning curve.
-The city was able to train technicians in Arc fundamentals, but even after 40 hours of geodatabase, the basic concepts were all that we were able to grasp.

 It took the true implementation of geodatabases to understand their structure and ultimately there power.
 The GIS team was able to organize large amounts of data, placing it into carefully arranged databases, and we allowed for the modification of that data across the city.
 This was an unrecognized benefit of re-engineering; because of the expertise we had in GIS already, the transition to geodatabases was quick and our ability to manage the data increase significantly.